bcm-uga/hadaca3/phase-0-smoothie/bundle/FAQ.md

 - and run: `conda env create -f environment-r.yml && conda activate h3`

-To run the docker interactively you can run either R with :
+To run the docker interactively you can run with :
  - `sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_pyr R`  and then `source("submission_script.R")` for the R version
  - `sudo docker run -it -v .:/hadaca3 -w /hadaca3 hombergn/hadaca3_pyr python` and then `import submission_script` for the python version.

+Due to the usage of the super user (sudo) all files created by docker will be owned by root.
+In order to retrieve owner ship you can use this command : `sudo chown -R $USER submissions`.

 Beware that Mac users with M1 processors might encounter problems.